 Operation Desert Fox and Aftermath.
-After a month of testing Iraq's cooperation, UNSCOM said on December 15, 1998 that Iraq refused to yield known WMD-related documents and that it was obstructing inspections; the IAEA did not issue similar complaints.
+After a month of testing Iraq's cooperation, UNSCOM said on December 15, 1998 that Iraq refused to yield known WMD-related documents and that it was obstructing inspections.
 All inspectors withdrew and a 70-hour U.S. and British bombing campaign followed (Operation Desert Fox, December 16-19, 1998), directed against Iraqi WMD-capable facilities and military and security targets.
-After almost one year of negotiations, the Security Council adopted Resolution 1284 (December 17, 1999) by a vote of 11-0 (Russia, France, China, and Malaysia abstained), providing for the suspension of most sanctions if Iraq fully cooperates with a new WMD inspection body (UNMOVIC, U.N.
+After almost one year of negotiations, the Security Council adopted Resolution 1284 (December 17, 1999) by a vote of 11-0 (Russia, France, China, and Malaysia abstained), providing for the suspension of most sanctions if Iraq "fully cooperates" with a new WMD inspection body (UNMOVIC, U.N.
 Monitoring, Verification and Inspection Commission).
-Under 1284, Iraq's revenues would be subject to undefined financial controls, exports of dual use items to Iraq would still require U.N. approval, and arms exports would remain banned.

-In January 2000, the Security Council selected as head of UNMOVIC former IAEA director Hans Blix, who formulated an organizational plan adopted on April 13, 2000.
-He reported in August 2000 that UNMOVIC was ready to begin preliminary activities in Iraq.
+The resolution calls for inspectors to determine within 60 days of reentering Iraq what WMD elimination tasks remain.
+Under Resolution 1284, Iraq's revenues would be subject to undefined financial controls, exports of dual use items to Iraq would still require U.N. approval, and arms exports would remain banned.
+In January 2000, the Security Council selected as head of UNMOVIC former IAEA director Hans Blix, who developed an organizational plan and reported that, as of August 2000, UNMOVIC is ready to begin activities in Iraq.
+In the absence of agreement with Iraq to resume on-the-ground inspections, UNMOVIC's 63 inspectors - all employees of the United Nations and not their individual governments - review documents and imagery and interviews informants and reviews civilian contracts for goods purchased by Iraq to determine whether certain items ("Goods Review List" items) are not included.
+Such items are subject to review.

 "Axis of Evil" and U.S. Policy.
-Amid a growing debate over whether to expand the post-September 11 "war on terrorism" to Iraq and amid fears that Iraq could provide WMD expertise to terrorist groups, on November 26, 2001, and again in his January 29, 2002 State of the Union message, President Bush appeared to threaten unspecified action if Iraq did not readmit U.N. weapons inspectors.
-In the latter speech he described Iraq as part of an "axis of evil" along with Iran and North Korea.
-One month prior to the State of the Union speech, there were renewed calls from several members of Congress for the overthrow of Saddam and House passage of H.J.Res.
+Amid a growing debate over whether to expand the post-September 11 "war on terrorism" to Iraq and amid fears that Iraq could provide WMD expertise to terrorist groups, on November 26, 2001, and again in his January 29, 2002 State of the Union message, President Bush threatened unspecified action against Iraq to prevent its re-emergence as a threat.
+In the latter speech he described Iraq as part of an "axis of evil" along with Iran and North Korea, and he continues to say that U.S. policy is to change Iraq's regime.
+One month prior to the State of the Union speech, the House passed H.J.Res.
 75 on December 20, 2001, by a vote of 392-12.
-The joint resolution says that Iraq's refusal to readmit U.N. inspectors is a material breach of its international obligations and a mounting threat to peace and security, but does not explicitly authorize U.S. military action.
+The resolution called Iraq's refusal to readmit U.N. inspectors a "material breach" of its international obligations and a mounting threat to peace and security.
+The resolution, not taken up in the Senate, did not explicitly authorize U.S. military action.